assweet/abnml-gtm-interview/README.md

 ### Common
 A `Dockerfile` and `docker-compose.yaml` to setup and simulate the environment.

-The candidate should be able to run `docker-compose `
+The candidate should be able to run `docker-compose up -d` to simulate running the environment.

+The simulator will start sending messages to the web component that forms part of this test.

 ### Python 3
 The stack consists of: